Derwent Tower

 The tower was in desperate need of refurbishment for many years, making it unpopular with residents and locals.
 It had been allowed to fall into a run-down state through neglect and lack of maintenance.
-Services breakdowns, lift failures, water supply faults were all common but were unlikely to be a result of the tower's design or construction methods.
-In 2007 Gateshead Council decided to relocate residents amid health and safety concerns over the already poor and deteriorating services.
+Breakdowns in services – including lift failures and water supply faults – were all common, but were unlikely to be a result of the tower's design or construction methods.
+In 2007, amid health and safety concerns over the already poor and deteriorating services, Gateshead Council decided to relocate the residents.

 On 17 August 2009 the tower failed in gaining listed status on the grounds of it being a non-listable building.
 In January 2012 demolition began, completed in September 2012.